Carl Maxey: Early life

 Born in 1924 to a single mother in Tacoma, Washington, he was raised as an orphan in Spokane, Washington, where he resided with his adoptive parents until his father left when he was four-years old and his mother fell ill and later died of heart failure.
 He had a brief stint living at the Spokane Children's Home orphanage until they stopped caring for African-American children, after which he and another African-American boy, Milton Burns, were surrendered to the Spokane County Juvenile Detention Center as a refuge of last resort.
 After three months at the juvenile detention center, both of the children were taken in by a Jesuit priest, Father Cornelius E. Byrne to live at the Coeur d'Alene Mission of the Sacred Heart Indian school in Desmet, Idaho.

 At the Mission, Maxey excelled in the classroom and flourished athletically as well, where he became the most valuable player on the baseball, basketball, and football teams.
 Father Bryne also introduced young Carl to the sport of boxing, even arranging boxing bouts for the children at area logging and mining camps.
 Carl fought his first boxing match at one such event at age 13, winning the match against his 33 year old opponent.
 After graduating from the Mission school at age 15, Father Bryne arranged for Maxey to attend Gonzaga High School, the Catholic prep school associated with Gonzaga University in Spokane, on a full ride scholarship.

 Upon graduating from high school in 1942, Carl entered to serve in the U.S. Army during World War II, where he wished to join the U.S. Army Air Corps to become a pilot, but instead became a private in a medical battalion because the Army Air Corps barred entry to African-Americans; Maxey was horrified by the injustices he saw on the military bases in the Jim Crow South, saying his "social awareness was born in the outrageously segregated Army."
 Back home in Spokane at age 21, he decided to commit himself to become a lawyer.

 College years

-After leaving the service, Maxey went to the University of Oregon on a track scholarship in 1946, but returned to Spokane instead to attend Gonzaga University on a boxing scholarship and pursue his law degree.
+After leaving the service, Maxey went to the University of Oregon on a track scholarship in 1946, but returned to Spokane instead to attend Gonzaga University on a boxing scholarship and pursue his Juris Doctor degree.

 In the ring, Maxey was a formidable boxer with his tall stature and intimidating presence.
 Gaining the moniker "King Carl", he went undefeated in his collegiate career, garnering a 32–0 record and giving Gonzaga a share of the 1950 lightweight NCAA Boxing Championship, its first national title in any sport.
 Maxey became the first African-American man to graduate from the Gonzaga School of Law in 1951.